Psychology

 This is a supervised field experience for students in the neuropsychology track, designed to integrate field training with course content.
 It focuses on the development of clinical inquiry skills, knowledge of interventions, assessment ability, knowledge of community resources, diversity issues, and consultation skills with an emphasis on neuropsychological assessment.
 The practicum is a supervised experience that may take place at hospitals, clinics, human service agencies, schools, or appropriate organizations.
 Students are under the direct supervision of a site supervisor and receive feedback from faculty and advanced students in the Program.

-PSYCG 1748: Puttying and Interpersonal Violence
+PSYCG 1748: Bullying and Interpersonal Violence

 Credits 3.0